healthcare-it-solutions/picos/README.md

 # PICOS

-Picos is a mobile app that lets an ICU discharge patient track their health parameters, recieve medication reminders and keep track of follow up visits to the doctor.
+Picos is a mobile app that lets an ICU discharge patient track their health parameters, receive medication reminders and keep track of follow up visits to the doctor.

 This application is suitable for offline use, if the user does not participate